Jonathan2251/lbt/source/riscv.rst

   RISCV ISA Description

-As above figure, RISC has 32/64/128 bit and I (integer) is the Base part and the others are optional.
+As above :numref:`riscv-f1` and :numref:`riscv-f2`, RISC has 32/64/128 bit and I (integer) is the Base part and the others are optional.
 G=IMAFD, general extensions (i.e., IMAFD)  [#ISA]_ [#RISCV-wiki]_ [#RRE]_.